Enrichment Through Philanthropy

 What do you see when you think of the future of our University?
 At the Foundation, we see a campus flourishing with opportunity, achievement, and growth.
 Philanthropy is the cornerstone that enriches our campus with new potential and encourages our students to blossom into valued leaders in our communities and beyond.
 UMaine is nourished through scholarships, professorships, endowed funds, planned gifts, and endless other forms of donor generosity.
 The impact the University of Maine has around the world is because of dedicated Black Bear alumni, friends, and fans like you — your philanthropy fortifies and enriches this magnificent campus that bestows its greatness on so many.

-A Record-breaking Fundraising Year
+A Record-breaking fundraising year

 We are pleased to announce that FY23 was another record-breaking fundraising year for the University of Maine.
 A remarkable $43,870,228 was raised in gifts and pledges.
 The substantial sum was generously contributed by individuals, organizations, corporations, and foundations dedicated to supporting UMaine’s mission of academic excellence and student success.
 This accomplishment would not be possible without the hard work, support, and collaboration among all the major areas of the University of Maine.
-The total represents over a 100% increase in annual fundraising since FY16.
+The total represents over a 100% increase in annual fundraising sin FY16.

-The Harold Alfond Foundation’s $240 million grant to the University of Maine, UMS TRANSFORMS, along with many donors who supported the $170 matching challenge, are making transformational changes for UMaine.
+The Harold Alfond Foundation’s $240 million grant to the University of Maine System, UMS TRANSFORMS, along with many donors who supported the $170 million matching challenge, are making transformational changes for UMaine.
 Just this year, we opened the new softball and field hockey complexes, announced the Maine College of Engineering and Computing, welcomed hundreds of students into summer research learning projects, and opened the doors for students at 300 Fore Street in Portland.

-In July, we were able to announce the University of Maine Foundation 90th Anniversary Matching Gift program, underwritten by a $1 million bequest from alumnus Robert E. Blake, a member of the Class of 1962.
+In July, we were able to announce the Univeristy of Maine Foundation 90th Anniversary Matching Gift Program, underwritten by a $1 million bequest from alumnus Robert E. Blake, a member of the Class of 1962.
 The program will support new scholarships for UMaine students.
-More information can be found on our website, umainefoundation.org.
-Enriching the opportunities for the University of Maine community is the foundation of our work and we thank you for your role in the Foundation’s and UMaine’s ongoing success.

 Jeffery N. Mills, ’82, Ph.D.